Shard-Labs/PoLido-docs/docs/contracts/node-operators-registry.md

 ### getOperatorInfos()
-Returns an OperatorInfo array of all the operators that are active
+Returns an OperatorInfo array of all the operators that are active, or include jailed and ejected if _allActive is set to true.

 ```sol
 function getOperatorInfos(bool _withdrawRewards, bool _delegation, bool _allActive)